Believing God

 ~ Mark 1:12-13a

-But Jesus, being full of The Spirit of Holiness, returned from the Jordan and The Spirit led him into the wilderness to be tempted by The Devil for forty days...
+But Jesus, being full of The Spirit of Holiness, returned from the Jordan and The Spirit led him into the wilderness to be tempted by the Devil for forty days...

 ~ Luke 4:1-2